martinklepsch/martinklepsch.org/_posts/2014-03-12-setting-up-your-own-little-heroku-with-dokku-and-digitalocean.markdown

 If you want to add have a custom domain point to your app you'll need to either push to a remote like `dokku@apps.example.com:example.com` or edit the nginx.conf that comes with Dokku’s nginx plugin.

+Thanks to Dokku’s [Buildstep](https://github.com/progrium/buildstep) that utilizes Heroku’s opensource buildpacks you can now deploy almost every application you can deploy to Heroku to Dokku as well.

 **Have fun!**